CodeChica/plus-plus/index.md

 * [Plus Plus](https://github.com/CodeChica/plus-plus)
 * [SparkleHub](https://github.com/CodeChica/SparkleHub)

-## 0x01 - HTML, CSS, JavaScript and Source Control.
+### Lessons

-In this course, we'll be using [GitHub Issues][] to help us track our progress.
+In this course, we'll be using [GitHub Issues](https://github.com/features/issues/) to help us track our progress.
 You can always visit [my issues](https://github.com/issues/assigned) to pick up from where you left off.